theNEOkun/rust-timer/README.md

 At the moment, it adds about .000052/seconds, which over 24h adds up to around 4 minutes.
 Work is being done to lower this, but keep it in mind.

+## Thanks

+Big and small output inspired by AntonMarklund00/rust-countdown-timer